TransGirlCodes/sabbys_braindump/personal_wiki/programming/Rust/ownership.md

 }
 ```

 But this is too much ceremony and a lot of work for a concept that should be common.
-Luckily for us, Rust has a feature for using a value without transferring ownership, called _[[references_and_borrowing|references]]_.
+Luckily for us, Rust has a feature for using a value without transferring ownership, called _[[References & Borrowing|references]]_.